bennbenben/insta_memers/README.md

 - Learning: Exposure to variety of image processing libraries.
 Chance to use numpy, and get more familiar with python file commands equivalent of bash

 ## Load
-- IG has 2 types of APIs: 1.
-Instagram Basic Display API and 2.
-Instagram Graph API
+- IG has 2 types of APIs:
-  - 1. Instagram Basic Display API
+  - Instagram Basic Display API
     - Allows for app builders to share to insta story, but setup is relatively cumbersome.
 There is also no actively maintained IG python package
-  - 2. Instagram Graph API
+  - Instagram Graph API
     - API cannot access Instagram consumer accounts (i.e., non-Business or non-Creator Instagram accounts)
-- There are other 3rd party APIs to perform this required task, but for the sake of learning Se and other libraries, will explore that next time
+- There are other 3rd party APIs to perform this required task, but for a home-made simple project, and interest in learning other python libraries, will explore the API next time
 - Method is to upload the formatted image to IG story by heavily leveraging on WebScraper library Selenium and mouse clicks
 - It is very "home_made" and rough - but it works (as 3rd party APIs are constantly being taken down in a matter of months)
 - Learning: Exposure to variety of Python libraries: Selenium, PyAutoGUI, time, ctypes